BRISTOL GENEALOGY

 Dinah Bristol (b.
 1705).

-Stephen Bristol (1707-1785), who in 1732/33 married a widow named Dorothy Tolles Brown (d.
+Stephen Bristol (1707-1785) in 1732/33 married a widow named Dorothy Tolles Brown (d.
 1785) of West Haven and had five children.
 He was chosen a grand juror of West Haven in 1745 and became a surveyor of highways in 1751.

 Abigail Bristol (b.
-1709), who married Joseph Pardee (1711-1766) of New Haven in 1737 and had seven children.
+1709) married Joseph Pardee (1711-1766) of New Haven in 1737 and had seven children.

-Eliphalet Bristol (1712-1805), who married Sarah Thomas (1716-1796) in 1735 and had three children.
+Eliphalet Bristol (1712-1805) married Sarah Thomas (1716-1796) in 1735 and had three children.

-Aaron Bristol (b.
-1714), who follows:
+Aaron Bristol (1714-1791??), who follows:

-Moses Bristol (1716/17-1802), who married Rachel Trowbridge (b.
+Moses Bristol (1716/17-1802) married Rachel Trowbridge (b.
 1719) of Stratford, Connecticut.
 He settled in Oxford, Connecticut and had nine children.

 Esther Bristol (b.
-1718/19), who married a man by the last name of Stevens.
+1718/19) married a man by the last name of Stevens.

 children - BRISTOL:

-Reuben Bristol (1734-1828), who married first in 1762 Comfort Barber (b.
+Reuben Bristol (1734-1828) married first in 1762 Comfort Barber (b.
 1741) of Harwinton, Connecticut, and second Martha Butler (1741-1819), the widow of Samuel Bartholomew.
 Seven children were born, most likely all from the first marriage.

-Miriam Bristol (1739-1826), who married John Preston III of Windsor, connecticut.
+Miriam Bristol (1739-1826) married John Preston III of Windsor, connecticut.

 Aaron Bristol (1743-1823), who follows:

-Israel Bristol (1745-1796), who married Phoebe Olmstead (1742-1828) and had two children.
+Israel Bristol (1745-1796) married Phoebe Olmstead (1742-1828) and had two children.

 Abigail Bristol (b.
 1747).

-Abel Bristol (1749-1867), who married Mary Norton of Goshen, Connecticut in 1745.
+Abel Bristol (1749-1867) married Mary Norton of Goshen, Connecticut in 1745.
 He fought in the American Revolution and was listed as a lieutenant in 1793 after the war was over.
 Later, in 1800 he advanced to the rank of captain with the New York Militia based in Columbia County.
 He had four children.

-Eliphalet Bristol (1751-1833), who married Sarah Scoville (1753-1826) of Harwinton, Connecticut in 1774.
+Eliphalet Bristol (1751-1833) married Sarah Scoville (1753-1826) of Harwinton, Connecticut in 1774.
 He fought in the American Revolution, serving with the Connecticut State Troops in Colonel E. Sheldon's regiment.
 According to one account, he was allowed 60 miles of travel pay for his horse during a 1779 skirmish at Danbury, Connecticut known as Tryon's Raid.

-4. Aaron Bristol, the son of Aaron Bristol and Abigail, was born in New Haven, Connecticut on May 7, 1743.
+4. Aaron Bristol (1743-1828), the son of Aaron Bristol and Abigail, was born on May 7, 1743 in New Haven, Connecticut.
 After his family moved to Harwinton, Connecticut, he married Sybil Scovill (b.
 Oct.
 10, 1748), the daughter of Ezekiel Scovill of Harwinton.
-Aaron fought in the American Revolution, first as a private in Capt.
+Aaron is a Revolutionary War Veteran, having served first as a private in Capt.
 Amos Williams Company, and later in Colonel Gay's 2nd Battalian.
 Both he and his brother Abel apparently lost their guns in the York Island retreat of 1776.
 He resided for a time Harwinton, then moved to near the falls at Vergennes, Vermont where he built a log cabin (in Panton) and a brick one in 1822 or 1827.
-Aaron died in Panton on July 21, 1823 and Sybil on July 31, 1828.
-Both are buried in Panton in the Hawley Cemetary, where a double tombstone marks their graves, and the tombstones of their son Noah, and his wife Anna are nearby in the same group of five family graves.
+Aaron died on July 21, 1823 in Panton and Sybil on July 31, 1828.
+Both are buried in Panton in the Hawley Cemetery, where a double tombstone marks their graves, and the tombstones of their son Noah, and his wife Anna are nearby in the same group of five family graves.
+Ref: Bristol (1967) p.
+36-37, #83.

 children - BRISTOL:

-Aaron Bristol (1769-1792), who may have died single?
+Aaron Bristol (1769-1792) may have died single?

 Sybil Bristol, of whom nothing further is known.

-Chauncy Bristol (1775-1868), who married Miriam (d.
+Chauncy Bristol (1775-1868) married Miriam (d.
 1834) in 1798 and had eight children.

-Levi Bristol (1777-1812/13), who had a wife named Polly and two children.
+Levi Bristol (1777-1812/13) had a wife named Polly and two children.

 Rhoda Bristol, of whom nothing further is known.

-Lemon Bristol (1780-1811), who had a wife named Betsy and two children.
+Lemon Bristol (1780-1811) had a wife named Betsy and two children.

 Olive Bristol (b.
 1782).

 Moses Bristol (1786-1826) had a wife named Mary (c.1790-1843) and six children.
 He fought in the War of 1812 and was at the Battle of Pittsburgh.
+He died June 5, 1826 and is buried in the Hawley Cemetery in Panton.

 Noah (1789-1838), who follows:

-5. Noah Bristol, the son of Aaron Bristol and Sybil Scovill, was born in Panton, Vermont on Sept.
-26, 1789.
+5. Noah Bristol (1789-1838), the son of Aaron Bristol and Sybil Scovill, was born on Sept.
+26, 1789 in Panton, Vermont.
 He married on Feb.
 27, 1814 Anna Stafford who had been on July 13, 1794.
-Noah died in Panton on May 12, 1838, and Anna on died there as well on Oct.
-8, 1865.
-Both are buried in Panton's Hawley Cemetary.
+Noah died on May 12, 1838 in Panton, and Anna on Oct.
+8, 1865 died there as well.
+Both are buried in Panton's Hawley Cemetery.
 Noah and Anna had several children, all of whom were born in Panton.
+Ref: Bristol (1967) p.
+61-62, #164.

 children - BRISTOL:

-Philo Bristol (1815-1885) married Prudence Rugg (1814-1892) of Greenfield, Massachusets or Lincoln, Vermont in 1835 and had nine children.
-He is buried in the Prospect Cemetery of Vergnennes, not far from his brother Russel.
+Philo Bristol (1815-1885) was born June 15, 1815, and married Prudence Rugg (1814-1892) of Greenfield, Massachusets or Lincoln, Vermont in 1835 and had nine children.
+He is buried in the Prospect Cemetery of Vergennes, not far from his brother Russel.

 Philemon Levi Bristol (1818-1890) married first in 1838 Betsy Ann Jacobs (1818-1850) and second in 1851 Abigail Betsey Whittier (1819-1898).
-He had ten children.
+He had ten children and is buried in Greenwood Cemetery in Addison County, Vermont.

 Abigail Bristol (1820-1898) married on March 16, 1840.